Not much changes in prison.

 And thus, the Western Penitentiary Stealers were born.

 Football was just part of a larger strategy to help prisoners rejoin society.
-At the tip of this spear was a pioneering educational program established in 1969.
+A pioneering educational program established in 1969 was a keystone of the strategy.
 Enrolled inmates could take college courses for credit at the Community College of Allegheny County and the University of Pittsburgh.
 Some even got permission to travel off-site and attend real classes in person.
 The program also included primary and vocational schooling, and most of the instructors were graduate students or professors at local universities.

 “There is no question in my mind that they are capable of handling academic affairs and their own affairs, too,” John Bolton, assistant dean of faculty at CCAC and one of the prison’s English teachers, told The Pittsburgh Press.
 “There is unimpeachable evidence that when these men are treated as human beings their attitude changes from hopelessness to optimism.”

-Some of these initiatives and programs didn’t last as Western Penitentiary aged.
+Some of these initiatives and programs fell away as Western Penitentiary aged.
 The Greater Pittsburgh Football League shut down in 1989, and the Stealers’ football field was paved over to build a new cell block.

 Vibrations didn’t fare much better.
 Staff members returned to their office on April 29, 1971, only to find it padlocked shut and their files destroyed under the orders of a new, stricter warden.
 Ten days later, a Post-Gazette letter to the editor claimed that most of the Vibrations members had since been “snatched away” to solitary confinement or transferred.
 Some of the inmates sued prison officials for infringing on their free speech, but a Third Circuit Appeals judge deferred to the warden’s judgement.